 No. Students can choose not to bring a personal computer to Calvin, opting instead to make use of the public computers available.
-There are computers available in each dorm, the library (the Information Technology Center computer lab), and many public labs throughout the academic buildings.
+There are computers available in each dorm, the library, and many public labs throughout the academic buildings.
 There are also InfoXpress stations for web access in many public areas.

 back to top

 Can I bring a computer I already own?